 Breast tomosynthesis - a tool for early detection of breast cancer

-While this breakthrough technology has been available in Europe and other countries since 2008, it was first launched in the US with FDA approval by Hologic, Inc in 2011, under the name Selenia Dimensions.
-Selenia Dimensions played a major role in increasing annual revenues of breast health products for Hologic by 5.1% in 2016.
-Later on, companies such as GE Healthcare, Siemens and others entered the market taking DBT to over 50 countries.
+While this breakthrough technology has been available in Europe and other countries since 2008, it was first launched in the US with US Food and Drug Administration (FDA) approval by Hologic in 2011 under the name Selenia Dimensions.
+This played a major role in increasing annual revenues of breast health products for Hologic by 5.1% in 2016.
+Later on, companies such as GE Healthcare and Siemens entered the market taking DBT to more than 50 countries.

-According to GlobalData estimates, the global breast tomosynthesis market was valued at $0.62bn in 2016 and is forecasted to be worth $1.12bn by 2020.
-Growth in investments in breast cancer related research by various governmental and non-governmental organizations; and better awareness and increased efforts to detect cancer in early stages are the key factors driving the growth of the breast tomosynthesis market.
+According to GlobalData estimates, the global breast tomosynthesis market was valued at $0.62bn in 2016 and is forecast to be worth $1.12bn by 2020.
+There is expected growth in investments in breast cancer related research by various governmental and non-governmental organisations, as well as better awareness and increased efforts to detect cancer in early stages.
+These are the key factors driving the growth of the breast tomosynthesis market.
 On the other hand, the market needs to overcome restraining forces such as high installation cost of the device and side effects of high frequency radiation exposure.